kimchicoffee/Pokemon-List/README.md

 # Pokemon lists#

 ## Summary ##
   > It's for the people who wants to keep their pokemons in the list.
 You can add new pokemon in the collection through adding their name into the input box.
+Users can delete each itme by clicking trashcan icon.

 <!--
 > This material was originally posted [here](http://www.quora.com/What-is-Amazons-approach-to-product-development-and-product-management).
 It is reproduced here for posterities sake.